superkabuki/SRTKabuki/README.md

 You don't need to be a master of python, there's stuff to do besides just writing code.<BR>
 If you're interested in or know SRT, come on and give me a hand so we can do it much faster.

-### There is an srt client example included with libsrt.
+### Here's an srt client example included with libsrt.

 <details><summary> the original srt client example included with libsrt </summary>